levgorbunov1/Biome/FEATURES.md

 [Download Video Clip](Recordings/Movie_006.mp4)

-## AI - Basic: Procedural generation, Pathfindinging
+## AI - Basic: Procedural generation, Pathfinding
 - ✅ Create a single instance of the same character model that you use for the player
 - ✅ Create basic AI pathfinding - make the model move continuosly in a random direction.
 Make the model randomly change direction when it hits the boundry box.
 - ✅ Create a prefab for the character